antonioortegajr/github-users-by-location/README.md

 # github-users-by-location
-Find and display github users by location search
+Find and display github users by location search.

 ## About

 This project is to display github users by location search.
 This will be an MVP.
-A more production project may be started elsewhere.
+A more production project may be started elsewhere.This is a work in progress meant for anyone looking to do some open source fun.

 githubusersbylocation.com